EdisAganovic/markdownplus/README.md

-# MD+
+# MD+ (Markdown Plus)

-A simple utility for processing markdown files with advanced features.
+A powerful utility for processing and previewing markdown files with advanced features.

 ## Core Functionality
 - Markdown file previewer using FastAPI